Ephesto: Professional wrestling career

-In 2000, he returned to CMLL and began working under the ring persona Safari, a mid-level tecnicó.
-Safari did not gain much momentum, generally working random tag matches until he was teamed up with Mr. Niebla and Olímpico and defeated the team of Blue Panther, Fuerza Guerrera and El Signo to win the Mexican National Trios Championship on March 30, 2001.
-The team had a rather uneventful title reign that lasted 15 months but rarely saw the team defended the title until Los Nuevos Infernales (Averno, Mephisto and El Satánico) won the titles from them on June 23, 2001.
-In late 2003, Safari teamed up with El Felino and Volador Jr. to win a tournament for the vacant Mexican National Trios Championship, defeating Alan Stone, Super Crazy, and Zumbido in a tournament final to claim the title.
-Safari's second run with the title proved to be about as long as the first one, 16 months, but once again did not result in many memorable matches or a sustained push for Safari.
-When Pandilla Guerrera ("Gang of Warriors"; Doctor X, Nitro, and Sangre Azteca) defeated Safari's team for the titles it signaled the last time the Safari character was given the spotlight.
+In 2000, Panterita del Ring returned to CMLL under the ring persona Safari, a mid-level tecnicó.
+Safari gained momentum when he, Mr. Niebla and Olímpico defeated Blue Panther, El Signo and Fuerza Guerrera to win the Mexican National Trios Championship at Juicio Final ("Final Judgement") on March 30, 2001.
+Their most notable title defense occurred at the CMLL 68th Anniversary Show on September 28, defeating Gran Markus Jr., Poder Boricua and Violencia.
+On June 23, 2002, they lost the title to Los Nuevos Infernales (Averno, Mephisto and El Satánico).
+In late 2003, Safari, El Felino and Volador Jr. defeated Alan Stone, Super Crazy and Zumbido in a tournament final for the vacant title, which they lost to Pandilla Guerrera ("Gang of Warriors"; Doctor X, Nitro and Sangre Azteca) on March 25, 2005.